andrewc89/Mertrellial/README.md

 ## Personalization

 You'll want to personalize the `VERBS` Dictionary to match your Trello list names.
-You can also do this at runtime with the SetVerbs() method.
+You can do this by editing the code or at runtime with `mertrellial.SetVerbs(myVerbs)`.

 ## Dependencies